tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * ***Narendra, Tanmayee, et al. "Explaining deep learning models using causal inference." _arXiv preprint arXiv:1811.04376_ (2018).
 [77]***
 	- [Paper Link](https://arxiv.org/pdf/1811.04376.pdf)
 	- Consider the DNN as an structural causal model, apply a function on each filter of the model to obtain the targeted value such as variance or expected value of each filter and reason on the obtained SCM.
-	- **Paper**: The simple way to analyze the architect  DNN is to build different models with diverse architectures.
-However, training different models is extremely computationally expensive.
+	- **Paper**: The simple way to analyze DNN is to build different models with diverse architectures.
+However, training several models is extremely computationally expensive.
 Narendra, Tanmayee, et al (2018) thus propose a causal framework to analyze the elements of DNN, and provide a simple solution to validate the result of causal model.
 They finally rank each component of DNN base on their importance.

 * ***Harradon, Michael, Jeff Druce, and Brian Ruttenberg.
 "Causal learning and explanation of deep neural networks via autoencoded activations." _arXiv preprint arXiv:1802.00541_ (2018).***
 	- [Paper Link](https://arxiv.org/pdf/1802.00541.pdf)